aneldanza/educational-video-player-fullstack/README.md

     ```bash
     rails server
     ```
     Your backend API should now be running on `http://localhost:3000`.
-If you look at the page you will see an error.
-That's because we need to add the frontend as well.
+You may encounter an error initially because the frontend needs to be set up as well.

 ### Frontend Setup (Vite + React)